-The discussion forum is essentially a bulletin board where you can post messages for everyone in the course to read.
+The "Discussions" forum is essentially a bulletin board where you can post messages for everyone in the course to read.
 All students, all teaching assistants, and the professor will be able to read any message that is posted.
 The professor reserves the right to delete any inappropriate messages posted to the forum; keep in mind that your name will be posted along with the message.
+The discussion forum is the preferred way to ask questions about the course.
+If you have a question, it is likely that someone else may be wondering about the same question.
+If you post the question, everyone can benefit from the answer.